MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 After a device in the first rollout wave has updated to the newest version and sends Diagnostic Data, update validation starts to compute the post-update baseline.
 It uses the same metrics as the pre-update baseline and calculates them continuously.
 This goes on until the statistical confidence is 95%.
 This could take several days, depending on how much the individual device uses Microsoft 365 Apps and sends Diagnostic Data to Microsoft.
 When the statistical confidence goes above 95%, the baselines are passed to the next stage.

 ### Applying thresholds and scoring results
 This stage involves comparing the baselines and individual metrics for a device.
 Metrics that have improved, such as the app launch time of Outlook, are disregarded in the subsequent steps.
-However, metrics that have worsened, such as the reliability of Word, are evaluated using the following thresholds to determine if the user is actually affected by the degradation.
+However, metrics that have worsened, such as the reliability of Word, are evaluated using the following thresholds to determine if the user is affected by the degradation.

 - For each app, check if:
     - Performance is above 5 seconds and at least 1 second slower than before.